 As we saw, even if your files disappeared from your MicroSD card, or your device won’t read its content no matter what you tried, there are solutions to most problems that can help you get your data back.

-It can be as easy as firing-up Disk Drill and having it run a zippy check-and-restore operation on your MicroSD card.
+It can be as easy as firing up a memory card recovery software and having it run a zippy check-and-restore operation on your MicroSD card.